aybakana/ITU_Robotic_Lab/DJI_M600/README.md

 > cmake .. && make djiosdk-core && sudo make install djiosdk-core

 # Which version to use?
-It was not possible to use RTK GPS with Version 3.7 so I used Version (TO DO)
+It was not possible to use RTK GPS with Version 3.7 so I used Version 3.6

 # How to use DJI with ROS?